 1. Getting to Haridwar / Rishikesh Uttarakhand

-- Nearest Airport: The Jolly Grant Airport (DEHRADUN Uttarakhand) in Dehradun is the closest airport, around 25 km from the city center.
+- Nearest Railway Station: The Jolly Grant Airport (DEHRADUN Uttarakhand) in Dehradun is the closest airport, around 25 km from the city center.

 - Train Services: Haridwar or Rishikesh is well-connected to major cities like Delhi, Haridwar, and Lucknow.
 Some popular trains include: